meeshmg/meeshmg/README.md

 - 👋 Hi everyone, I’m Michelle Griffith, a Data Scientist based in Colorado.
-I have worked extensively in analytics and modeling over the last two years in the proptech industry, primarily using SQL and Python.
+I have worked extensively in analytics and modeling over the last two years in the prop tech industry, primarily using SQL and Python.
-- 👀 I’m interested in wrangling data and answering interesting questions and displaying interesting insights, working with data science gurus, and saving the planet.
+- 👀 I’m interested in wrangling real world data, answering interesting questions, working with data science gurus, and generally saving the planet and making humans lives better.
 - 🌱 I’m currently working on improving my engineering skills so I can work as a Full Stack Data Scientist and Machine Learning Engineer.
 - Currently exploring my interest in Deep Learning by taking a course in PyTorch
 - 💞️ I’m looking to collaborate on projects that address environmental or social issues.